mnelson4/printmyblog/readme.txt

 == Changelog ==

 = 1.10.0 August 9 2019 =
-* Added better support for creating ePub and MOBI ebooks using dotEPUB
+* Added better support for creating ePub and MOBI eBooks using dotEPUB
 * Print setup page now asks for desired format, then tailors the print page for it

 = 1.9.6 July 30 2019 =